peterlembke/rox/documentation/restart-from-beginning.md

 If you want to install for the first time then **do not** follow these instructions

 # Delete boxes
-The below commands delete all docker boxes.
+The below commands delete all docker images and containers.
 Not just the ones for this project.

 If you know a command that take only the boxes for this project then please update the documentation.

 ```
 docker stop $(docker ps -q)
-docker ps
+docker image ls -a
-docker container prune
 docker image prune -a
+docker container ls -a
+docker container prune -a
 ```

 # Rename the old installation